stf-lab/limesurvey-excel-builder/README.md

 1. Insert new columns after the existing language columns (e.g., `text_de`, `help_de`)
 2. Translate the text for G, Q, SQ, A, and SL rows
 3. Leave `text_xx` empty for S rows (settings are language-independent)
-4. Run the R script — it auto-detects the new language columns
+4. Run the R script — it auto-detects the new language columns and updates the language settings automatically

 Untranslated cells automatically fall back to the base language, so you can translate incrementally.